-Business transacted with the City Council should be in writing from the body as a whole and forwarded through City staff to the City Administrator's Office.
-The City Administrator will then review all reports, findings, and recommendations and forward to the Council those matters within its province.
+Business transacted with the City Council should be in writing from the body as a whole and forwarded through City staff to the City Administrator's Manager's Office.
+The City Administrator Manager will then review all reports, findings, and recommendations and forward it to the City Council those matters within its province.

-2. Relationship with Staff
+2. Relationship with staff

-The City's staff works for and is responsible to the City Administrator.
-The City Administrator is responsible for allocating the staff time and efforts.
-Commissioners should not attempt to direct or decide the priority of work for the respective department or an individual staff person.
+The City's staff works for and is responsible to the City AdministratorManager.
+The City AdministratorManager is responsible for allocating the staff's time and efforts consistent with the policy direction set by the City Council.
+Commissioners should not attempt to direct or decide the priority of work for the respective department or give direction to an individual City staff person.
+A commission, as a body, can make recommendations to the City Council as it relates to projects, initiatives, and research that fall within their scope.
 These bodies should, however, set priorities for their own agendas so that staff may best use the time available for commission business.

 Staff members are not considered members of a commission and have no power to vote on commission matters.
-Because of their support position, staff does not respond to questions from the public at the meeting unless requested to do so by the Chairperson.
+Because of their support position, the City staff does not respond to questions from the public at the meeting unless requested to do so by the Chairperson.

 City staff serves commissions in an advisory capacity - much the same as commissions serve the Council.
-Staff members are selected on the basis of their technical and professional abilities and are expected to provide commissions with recommendations based upon their professional analysis of the situation regardless if personal opinion or consideration of political consequence.
-It is not expected that commissions will follow every staff recommendation; however, because of staff's technical expertise, commissions should give full consideration to staff recommendations.
+Staff members are selected on the basis of their technical and professional abilities and are expected to provide commissions with recommendations based upon their professional analysis of the situation regardless of personal opinion or consideration of political consequence.
+It is not expected that commissions will follow every staff recommendation; however, because of the staff's technical expertise, commissions should give full consideration to staff recommendations.
 Commissions may choose to agree or disagree with a staff recommendation.
 In the latter case, staff has the option of including his/her recommendations in the staff report to the City Council.
-Any differences in opinion will be discussed at the Council meeting.
+Any differences in opinion will be discussed at the City Council meeting.

 In contacting City personnel on official business, the proper channel is through the staff liaison assigned to the particular commission.
-If a commission desires information, initiates a project or a report which will require in-depth staff involvement and significant amount of staff time, it is necessary for the project to be placed on the commission agenda for discussion and recommendation to the City Council for authorization.
+If a commission desires information, initiates a project, or a report which will require in-depth staff involvement and a significant amount of staff time, it is necessary for the project to be placed on the commission agenda for discussion and recommendation to the City Council for authorization.
 The Council may then consider the request in the context of the citywide work plan and determine the urgency and priority of the request.
 Following this procedure will prevent staff from being diverted from priority projects.